Nestle, P&G say they will miss 2020 deforestation goals

-CHICAGO (Reuters) - The world’s two largest consumer goods companies, Nestle (NESN.S) and Procter & Gamble (PG.N), told Reuters this week that they will fall short of their goals to only source key ingredients that do not contribute to deforestation by 2020.
+CHICAGO (Reuters) - The world’s two largest consumer goods companies, Nestle and Procter & Gamble, told Reuters this week that they will fall short of their goals to only source key ingredients that do not contribute to deforestation by 2020.

 Nestle, which makes products such as KitKat bars and Haagen-Dazs ice cream, says on its website that in 2010 it “made a commitment to no-deforestation” by 2020.
 But on Saturday, a Nestle spokeswoman confirmed to Reuters that Nestle now estimates that it will fall short of that target.